 As you pay off your credit cards, don’t close them.
 The credit bureaus look at the average age of your accounts and reward you for holding accounts for a long time.
 Read up on the other ways to improve your credit score to keep boosting it even further.

 Use a tool like Credit Karma to track your credit score each month.
 Your score will naturally rise based on the habits outlined above, but the credit bureaus make far more mistakes than most Americans realize.
-Credit monitoring tools alert you to any suspicious activity or sudden swings in your score, so you can spot errors and fix them immediately.

 Pro tip: If your credit score is lower than you’d like, sign up for Experian Boost.
 It’s free and it’ll give your credit score an instant boost.